-The UPMC Cooper Fieldhouse used to be the most prominent University structure along this corridor.
-Now, the Power Center and particularly the Sklar Skywalk, which crosses over Forbes Avenue, are the most prominent structures and likely the most recognizable Duquesne University icons.
-Proposed improvements to the UPMC Cooper Fieldhouse will also help to improve the quality of this important corridor.
+The UPMC Cooper Fieldhouse was the first University structure along this corridor, but over the years the addition of the Power Center and Skylar Skywalk, which crosses over Forbes Avenue, are the most prominent structures and likely the most recognizable Duquesne University icons.
+The College of Osteopathic Medicine and McGinley Hall have also improved the quality of this corridor into an even more vibrant thoroughfare.